danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 actual argument.
 The argument variable as bound is the same as the actual argument as passed (no extra wrapping).

+#### `varBind` &mdash; `@varBind{name: name, value: expression}`

+* `name: name` &mdash; Variable name to bind (typically a string).

+* `value: expression` (optional) &mdash; Expression node representing the value that the variable should take on when defined.

+This represents a variable binding (assignment) statement as part of a closure body.
+Nodes of this type are valid within the `statements` list of a `closure` or `fnDef` node.

+When run, the `value` expression is evaluated.
+If it evaluates to void, then evaluation fails (terminating the runtime).
+Otherwise, the `name` is looked up and resolved to a variable reference.
+It is an error (terminating the runtime) if no such variable is found, or if such a variable is found and it is not available for binding (or rebinding).
+Otherwise, the evaluated value is bound to the variable.

+#### `varDeclare` &mdash; `@varDeclare{name: name}`

+* `name: name` &mdash; Variable name to declare (typically a string).

+This represents a forward declaration for a single-assignment variable as part of a closure body.
+Nodes of this type are valid within the `statements` list of a `closure` or `fnDef` node.

+When run, a variable with the given `name` is defined in the current (topmost) execution context, and bound to void.
+It is an error (terminating the runtime) if a variable with the given `name` is already defined in the current context.

+Once defined, it is then invalid to reference the variable's value until it becomes bound to its final value via execution of a `varBind` node.

 #### `varDef` &mdash; `@varDef{name: name, value: expression}`

 * `name: name` &mdash; Variable name to define (typically a string).